tydaeus/notes/windows/powershell/powershell_objects.md

 This allows the class Type to be accessible, but treats the class as being outside the module's scope (thereby only allowing it access to public members of the module).

+**Warning**: I haven't figured out how to get this to work consistently for repeat imports.
+It appears that the Type becomes accessible after one import, and then if imported again (e.g. by invoking a script that imports the module again or a second script that imports the module) the Type becomes inaccessible.
+Skipping type declaration if it already exists doesn't appear to work.

 #### By `using` Directive
 1. Define the class in a module's `RootModule` file (as determined by its manifest)
 2. Include a `using` directive in scripts/modules that need to use the class.